oracle-livelabs/oci/host-ha-website-oci-services/compute-bastion/compute-bastion.md

 		IdentityFile <ssh-key-file-full-path></copy>
     ```

-3. SSH into the Bastion host To verify the configuration
+3. SSH into the Bastion host to verify the configuration

   ```
   <copy>ssh BastionHost</copy>
   ```

+You may now **proceed to the next lab.**

 ## Acknowledgements
 * **Author** - Bernie Castro, Cloud Engineer